fishydarwin/FractalExplorer/README.md

 ![FEX Logo](https://raw.githubusercontent.com/fishydarwin/FractalExplorer-JS/main/assets/icon.png)

-Fractal Explorer is an app written in Java Swing which provides a Fractal Renderer and a custom scripting language (FEXL) to let you view some basic fractals.
+Fractal Explorer is an app written in Java Swing which provides an Escape-Time Fractal Renderer and a custom scripting language (FEXL) to let you view some basic fractals.

 The iteration code will iterate over each pixel on your CPU, using as many threads as possible, as well as using a pixel cache and the Mariani-Silver algorithm, to determine how to color each pixel based on how far the iteration went.